 If you choose the residential direction you have the personal fulfillment of going into people’s homes, often at times that they are suffering during extremes in weather, and solve one of the fundamental problems of being alive, which is simply maintaining a livable temperature in the house.
 If you do your job really well, you will also be able to identify small improvements, such as filter cleaning and replacement, that if done now and on a regular basis, can save them thousands of dollars in the future.
 Being able to consult with them on their programmable settings allows them to save massive amounts of personal income by the reduced costs on gas and electric.

 If you choose the commercial path after graduation, the opportunities are as endless as there are industries.
-You could end up in Juno Alaska working on a heating unit for an oil company to keep their workers alive during the toughest winters, or end up in the top of a skyscraper in downtown Chicago, fixing units
+You could end up as an HVAC tech in Juno Alaska working on a heating unit for an oil company to keep their workers alive during the toughest winters, or end up in Alabama after an HVAC education in the South, fixing skyscrapers working on units

 as big as some people’s houses.
 In the tech industry, many technical processes need to operate within very narrow temperature requirements, so your job could involve monitoring and adjusting highly sensitive heating and cooling units to maintain the required environments.